o3de/o3de.org/content/docs/userguide/waf/commands.md

 **Configure command options**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/waf-commands.html)

 You can set the command options at build time\.
 These options override the values set in the `user_settings.options` file\.
-For more information, see [Project Configurator](/docs/userguide/waf/user-options-and-settings.md#waf-files-user-settings)\.
+For more information, see [Project Configurator](/docs/userguide/waf/user-options-and-settings#waf-files-user-settings)\.

 Only modules that support each project configuration are built from the project spec\.
-If a module is defined in the spec that only can be built in debug or profile, building in performance mode excludes that project from compilation\.<a name="build-parameters"></a>
+If a module is defined in the spec that only can be built in debug or profile, building in performance mode excludes that project from compilation\. {#build-parameters}

 **Project configurations parameters**